EngineersNeedArt/Anna-Analog-Computer/README.md

 More (esoteric) details are available in the **README** that with the **MAIN** subfolder in this repository.

+## **POTS**

+The **POTS** module, as with the remaining modules described, is to be inserted into a breadboard such that its power pins engage in the top two power rails (top-most row: **USB 5V**, the row just below: **GND**).
+As described above, the **USB** power is provided by the **MAIN** board.

+The **POTS** has four potentiometers—three of those are wired internally to behave as “coefficient multipliers” (in analog computer parlance).
+What this means, electrically, is that the low-side of the potentiometer is tied to a *machine zero* reference supplies by **MAIN**, while the user is expected to connect their input signal to the pin tied to the potʼs high-side.
+With the potʼs wiper conencted to the output pin, the pot acts as a voltage divider—effectivly attenuating the incoming voltage.

+A practical use case for a coefficent multiplier is to attenuate a signal that is being used as feedback.

+The 4th potentiometer on the **POTS** module is not tied to a zero-reference—the high-side of the pot is another input pin.
+The input pins are labeled **CCW** and **CW** referring to the rotation of the pot they correspond to.
+Connecting **CCW** to a **ZERO** reference makes this 4th pot behave like the other three—like a coefficient multiplier.

+Like all of the modules (except for **MAIN**), **POTS** requires a **ZERO** voltage reference for the three coefficient multipliers to work correctly.
+The modules use op-amps employing a *virtual ground*.
+As indicated earlier, rather than the analog *voltages* swinging positive and negative to indicate positive and negative *values*, “zero” for ***Anna*** is 2.50V— positive values are from 2.50V to 4.00V, negative values from 2.50V down to 1.00V.
+So that all the modules are on the same page, they require the virtual ground connected to them from the **MAIN** module (a pin labeled **ZERO**).

+(Strictly speaking, if you are using only the fourth potentiometer, you can leave off the **ZERO** reference input.)

+All four pots buffer their output (using op-amps as voltage followers).

 ## **ADD**

-The **ADD** module, as with the remaining modules described, is to be inserted into a breadboard such that its power pins engage in the top two power rails (top-most row: **USB 5V**, the row just below: **GND**).
-As described above, the **USB** power is provided by the **MAIN** board.

-As with most of the other modules described as well, it also requires a **ZERO** reference supplied to it from **MAIN**.
-Most of the modules use op-amps employing a *virtual ground* that is above **USB GND**.
-As indicated earlier, rather than the analog voltages swinging positive and negative to indicate positive and negative values, zero for ***Anna*** is 2.50V and positive and negative values run from 4.00V down to 1.00V.
-So that everyone is on the same page, the modules that require a virtual ground must have that connected to them from the **MAIN** module (a pin labeled **ZERO**).
+The **ADD** module also requires **USB** power and also a **ZERO** reference voltage.

-The **ADD** module had a pair of addition operators.
+The **ADD** module has a pair of addition operators.
 (Or *summers*?
 I don't know: a 〝summer〞 is a season and an 〝adder〞 is a snake—they're both poor words).
 These operators take 2 or more inputs (values, voltages) and output the negative sum of those inputs.

 ### Overload